-So many people dream of a career in the creative industries, but far less people actually do something about it.
+Lots of people dream of a career in the creative industries, but not many do anything about it.
 And for many, being a graphic designer is a job that dreams are made of – fun, flexible and positively overflowing with creativity.

-For the staff at Shillington Education, the clichés are most definitely true, graphic design IS the best job in the world.
-Shillington, a specialist graphic design school with campuses in London, Manchester, New York, Sydney, Melbourne and Brisbane, offers intensive three- and nine-month courses aimed at replicating a working studio environment, catering especially for those looking for a change of career.
+For the staff at Shillington Education, the clichés are most definitely true; graphic design IS the best job in the world.
+Shillington, a specialist graphic design school with campuses in London, Manchester, New York, Sydney, Melbourne and Brisbane, offers intensive three- and nine-month courses aimed at replicating a working studio environment, catering mainly for those looking for a change of career.

 Here, the teachers from Shillington share 13 inspiring reasons why you should follow your dreams and become a graphic designer: